cossacklabs/acra/README.md

 ## Additionally

-For the versions of Acra up to the version 0.82.0, the documentation was mostly maintained and updated in the [GitHub Wiki documentation for Acra](https://github.com/cossacklabs/acra/wiki) with useful articles about the core Acra concepts, use cases, details on cryptographic, and security design.
-Starting with the version 0.82.0, we stop updating the GitHub Wiki documentation.
-The basic principles still hold true, but for the most recent versions of the docs, tutorials, and demos, please visit the official [Cossack Labs documentation server](https://docs.cossacklabs.com/products/acra/).
-However, it is still partially in beta so there might be dragons 🐉.
-Please report any bugs or submit suggestions about making the documentation better to info@cossacklabs.com.
+The most recent version of the documentation, tutorials, and demos for Acra is available in the official [Cossack Labs Documentation Server](https://docs.cossacklabs.com/products/acra/).
+The wiki documentation is deprecated and not updated since 0.82.0.

 To gain an initial understanding of Acra, you might want to: